Kaioru/Blackwings/README.md

 #### Prerequisites
 * An installation of v.95.1 Mushroom game
-* An installation of CFF Explorer (or any alternative)
 * A working copy of a v.95.1 localhost

 #### Download a release